AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 ### Activity 3.4.3 - Smallest Divisible Number

 **Instructions:**
-Write a java program that will determine the smallest number that is evenly divisible by 1,2,3,4,5,6,7,8,9, & 10.
+- Write a java program that will determine the smallest number that is evenly divisible by 1,2,3,4,5,6,7,8,9, & 10.
 Use Logical Operators and conditions for this program.
+- Use `else if` statements to determine if numbers 1,2,3,4,5,6,7,8,9,10 are evenly divisible by the smallest number.

-Submit your program code.
+ - Submit your program code.

 ---